EOSChronicleProject/chronicle-tutorial/01_nodeos_server_setup.md

 Telos uses vanilla EOSIO software, so binary packages from EOSIO GitHub reporitory will work.
-Few other networks require their own versions of EOSIO (such as BIS and WAX).
+Few other networks require their own versions of EOSIO (such as BOS and WAX).

 The [tools.eosmetal.io](https://tools.eosmetal.io/snapshots) website
 provides fresh portable snapshots for Telos mainnet and testnet, as